Kotlin/kotlinx-datetime/README.md

 A multiplatform Kotlin library for working with date and time.

-See [Using in your projects](#using-in-your-projects) for the instructions how to setup a dependency in your project.
+See [Using in your projects](#using-in-your-projects) for the instructions on how to set up a dependency in your project.

 ## Design overview

 There are a few guiding principles in the design of `kotlinx-datetime`.
-First of all, it is pragmatic, focused on the most common problems developers face every day (pun intended) when working with dates and times.
+First of all, it is pragmatic and focused on the most common problems developers face every day (pun intended) when working with dates and times.
 It is not all-encompassing and lacks some domain-specific utilities that special-purpose applications might need.
-We chose convenience over generality, so the API surface this library provides is as minimal as possible to meet the use-cases.
+We chose convenience over generality, so the API surface this library provides is as minimal as possible to meet the use cases.

-The library puts a clear boundary between the physical time of an instant and the local, time-zone dependent civil time, consisting of components such as year, month, etc that people use when talking about time.
+The library puts a clear boundary between the physical time of an instant and the local, time-zone-dependent civil time, consisting of components such as year, month, etc that people use when talking about time.
 We intentionally avoid entities in the library that mix both together and could be misused.
-However, there are convenience operations that take, for example, a physical instant and perform a calendar-based adjustment (such as adding a month); all such operations explicitly take a time-zone information as parameter to clearly state that their result depends on the civil time-zone rules which are subject to change at any time.
+However, there are convenience operations that take, for example, a physical instant and perform a calendar-based adjustment (such as adding a month); all such operations explicitly take time-zone information as a parameter to clearly state that their result depends on the civil time zone rules which are subject to change at any time.

 The library is based on the ISO 8601 international standard, other ways to represent dates and times are out of its scope.
-Internationalization (such as locale-specific month and day names) is out the scope, too.
+Internationalization (such as locale-specific month and day names) is out of the scope, too.

 ## Types